-About the International YHEC
+About YHEC

-Sponsored by the National Rifle Association of America (NRA), the International Youth Hunter Education Challenge (YHEC) is open to any youth that has participated in their local/state/provincial level NRA Youth Hunter Education Challenge for the current year.
-(If a Local, State or Provincial level YHEC is NOT conducted in a participant's state/province, he/she may participate in the International YHEC without prior event participation requirements.)
-All participants of the NRA International YHEC must have successfully completed a hunter safety course in North America.
+Sponsored by the National Rifle Association of America (NRA), the Regional Youth Hunter Education Challenge (YHEC) events are open to any youth that has participated in their local/ state level NRA Youth Hunter Education Challenge event for the current year.
+(If a Local or State YHEC is NOT conducted in a participant's state, he/she may participate in the Regional YHEC without prior event participation requirements.)
+All participants of the NRA Regional YHEC must have successfully completed a hunter safety course in North America.